Julius Freund

 Julius Freund (18 April 1869 in Cottbus – 11 March 1941 in Wigton, Borough of Allerdale, United Kingdom) was a German entrepreneur and art collector persecuted by the Nazis because he was Jewish.

 Life

 The Cottbus-born textile manufacturer Julius Freund lived with his wife Clara, née Dresel, in Berlin.
-In 1908 their daughter Gisela was born, who became a well-known photographer.
+In 1908 their daughter Gisela was born, who became a well-known photographer (as Gisèle Freund).

 Art collection

 Julius Freund built up an important art collection, which mainly comprised German paintings, drawings and prints from the 19th and 20th centuries.
 In 1929 Max Schlichting initiated the exhibition “Hundred Years of Berlin Art”, which mainly consisted of Julius Freund's collection.

 Nazi persecution

 When the Nazis rose to power in Germany in January 1933, the Freund family was persecuted because of their Jewish origins.
 The Freund's daughter Gisèle emigrated to Paris and Freund tried to move his art collection to safety.
 On 1 September 1933 Freund moved his art collection - consisting of 383 paintings, drawings and etchings - from Berlin to the Kunstmuseum Winterthur.
 A total of 415 works of art from the Julius Freund Collection were brought to the Kunstmuseum Winterthur..

 On 18 February 1939, Julius and Clara Freund managed to emigrate to Great Britain.
 The Reichsführer SS Heinrich Himmler confiscated their property that remained in Germany.
 Julius Freund died in exile in England in 1941.